 Rising junior or senior high school students may enroll at Delaware Technical Community College while concurrently enrolled in high school.
-Students must complete the admission procedures and a Request for Early Admission/Enrollment form which verifies the approval of the parent/guardian and the high school principal or counselor.

-The approval of the campus Dean of Student Affairs is required prior to acceptance into the College and course registration.
-Students must be college-ready for enrollment in college level courses and meet course pre-requisites.
-Students may enroll in developmental courses with appropriate test scores for placement.
+Students must complete the admission procedures and a Request for Early Admission/Enrollment form which verifies the approval of the parent/guardian.
+The approval of the campus Dean of Student Affairs is required prior to course registration.
+Students must be college-ready for enrollment in college-level courses and meet course pre-requisites.